ramoshe/murder/content/pages/characters.md

 Elizabeth’s estranged sister from New Jersey, she and her husband were traveling on vacation when Vicki decided to drop by Killingsworth Farm for a visit…a surprise visit.

-*Costume Suggestion:* Short skirt, tight, low-cut blouse, high heels, chunky jewelry, big hair, tabloid magazine in hand
+*Costume Suggestion:* Short skirt, tight low-cut blouse, high heels, chunky jewelry, big hair, tabloid magazine in hand

 ## Norman D’Adly &nbsp;&nbsp; *(played by Mclovnredmst)*